Zegocover/next-route-resolver/README.md

 2. The facility for "masking" routes to bypass the pages convention is functional, but is lacking in the necessary abstractions to make it ergonomic.
 3. Existing solutions such as `next-routes` partially solve the problem, but use a chainable API that can be hard to compose and enable more advanced functionality.

+### Drawbacks

+1. Requires defining your own server (eg using Express.js) rather using the scripts Next.js gives you out of the box.
+2. Centralised routing needs to be in the core bundle, which could present a filesize issue for larger websites.

 ### Installation

 ```